- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 Some policies have a ‘TPD buyback’ feature, allowing the insured to increase their coverage by paying additional premiums.
 In these cases, the payout amount may be higher when the claimant has opted for this feature.

 You must carefully review the policy terms and conditions to understand the factors that impact your TPD payout amount.
-Consulting with a qualified TPD lawyer will provide valuable insights into the specific factors that may affect your payout, and at Splatt Injury Lawyers, this service is free.
+A qualified TPD lawyer can provide insights into the specific factors that may affect a payout.

-Your superannuation account will receive your lump sum TPD payout after authorisation, providing you with these options:
+A superannuation account will receive the lump sum payout after authorisation, providing these three options:

-Your steps after receiving TPD funds will impact your tax and super account balance, so please get experienced financial advice.
+What you do after receiving TPD funds will impact tax and your super account balance, so it’s generally best to seek experienced financial advice.

 - Insufficient medical documentation